Generation Gap: How to Design a Multi-Generational Workplace

 In addition to flexibility, there’s one more element of the workplace equally important to all generations.
 We’re talking about wellness.
 Employee well-being can be improved in many ways.
 Sufficient natural light, fresh air, proper acoustics and ergonomic furniture will have a positive effect on employees of all ages.

 Looking a bit further, it is hard (if not impossible) to predict what the future generations will bring.
 We will certainly evidence new types of employment, professions that don’t yet exist and technologies we can’t think of yet.
-This makes the multigenerational workplace an ongoing topic and a constantly-evolving idea in design.
+This makes the generation gap an ongoing topic and a constantly-evolving concept in office design.